 - “Print on demand” is available at cost from MagCloud.

-Authors Oladipo and Nauman were inspired to create the guide by discussions by members of SEJ’s Diversity Task Force.
+Authors Oladipo and Nauman were inspired to create the guide by discussions by members of SEJ’s Diversity Task Force (now the Diversity, Equity and Inclusion Committee).
 Their focus is mainly journalistic practice in North America.
 Journalists who have not consciously addressed diversity in their work should find multiple entry points here.